Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 7. Make Windows 10 Beautiful With Rainmeter

 No discussion of how to make Windows 10 look cool is complete without mention of Rainmeter.
 It’s the ultimate desktop customization tool, and perfect for more advanced users who aren’t satisfied with what we’ve covered above.
+You can even use it to have Windows 10 look like an old version of Windows.

 Because of everything it can do, Rainmeter is often overwhelming for new users.
 A full discussion of how to use it is beyond the scope of this discussion, so have a look at a basic introduction to Rainmeter and some of the best minimalist Rainmeter skins to get started.